 3.3.2 Clutter loss

 For the prediction of clutter loss, § 3.2 of Recommendation ITU-R P.2108 should be employed if the IMT is deployed in suburban or urban areas.
 This model depends only on frequency, distance, and the location percentage, pL.
 The random variable pL corresponds to the percentage of urban or suburban cases in which the clutter loss will be below the value calculated.
+It can be noted that Recommendation ITU-R P.452-18 includes a methodology to account for clutter, and care should be taken in this case to avoid double counting the clutter loss in the interference calculation.

 3.3.3 Polarization loss